inet-framework/inet-showcases/visualizer/instrumentfigures/doc/index.rst

    :width: 100%
    :align: center

 The client starts moving away from the server.
-At the beginning, the server transmits with 54 Mbps bit rate.
-The transmissions are received correctly, because the two nodes are close.
-As the client moves further away, signal to noise ratio drops and packet error rate goes up.
+In the beginning, the server transmits with a 54 Mbps bit rate.
+The transmissions are received correctly because the two nodes are close.
+As the client moves further away, the signal to noise ratio drops and packet error rate goes up.
 As packet loss increases, the rate control in the server lowers the bit rate, because lower bit rates are more tolerant to noise.
 When the client gets to the edge of the communication range, the bit rate is only